If you’re interested in meditation, this list is for you!

 Suzuki Rōshi (means Master or Monk in Japanese) lived and worked in the US and understood the strengths and weaknesses of Western minds.
 Along with his background in Japanese Sōto Zen and approachable teaching style, he gives us all an solid foundation to set up and develop a long-lasting meditation practice.

-This is a very nuts and bolts approach to meditation practice, with guidance on sitting style and wandering mind trouble.
+This is very nuts and bolts approach to meditation practice, with guidance on sitting style and wandering mind trouble.

 Seung Sahn Sunim (means Zen Master in Korean) was a Korean Zen Master from the Rinzai Zen tradition.